gideontong/TI-Basic/README.md

 ti-basic
 ========

-This is a repository containing TI-BASIC code written by Gideon Tong and licensced under MIT.
-All code avaliable here is written by Gideon Tong.
+This is a repository containing TI-BASIC code written by Gideon Tong and licensed under MIT.
+All code available here is written by Gideon Tong.

 <h1>The MIT License (MIT)</h1>